kajott/CompoKit/README.md

       whatever.com
       ```
 - Chrome
-  - CKLaunch, the `bin/Chrome.cmd` and `Sahli/_run.cmd` scripts run Chrome in fullscreen mode with the `--allow-file-acces-from-files` parameter
+  - CKLaunch, the `bin/Chrome.cmd` and `Sahli/_run.cmd` scripts run Chrome in fullscreen mode with the `--allow-file-acces-from-files` parameter and with a private profile directory that should not interfere with the system-wide installation